Farma27/EcoFlow-API/readme.md

 6. Click the Settings button then search for Location.
 7. Click Choose to choose the location of your image.
     [](https://imgur.com/Wy8yr64)
+8. Change the url and port in environment.
 8. Use the provided requests in the collection to test the API endpoints.

 ## License